Risk Management

 (4) Respect your own and others’ privacy.

-We have set up a dedicated team in Sapporo Holding’s General Affairs Department that monitors the content of Group-related information posted on the Internet.
+We have established a structure capable of monitoring SNS in the General Affairs Department of Sapporo Holdings and are monitoring the content of Group-related information posted on SNS.